NREL-Sienna/InfrastructureSystems.jl/docs/src/docs_best_practices/how-to/write_docstrings_org_api.md

 ### Ensure All Docstrings Are Located in the APIs

 !!! tip "Do"
-    Include a Public API for exported structs, functions, and methods, and an Internals API for private functions.
+    Include a Public API markdown file for exported structs, functions, and methods, and an Internals API for private functions.
 See
     [`PowerSystems.jl`](https://nrel-sienna.github.io/PowerSystems.jl/stable/)
     for an example with a Public API organized with `@autodocs` ([see next](@ref use_autodocs)) or [`SiennaTemplate.jl`](https://github.com/NREL-Sienna/SiennaTemplate.jl) for a basic